 Graduate candidates may not be dismissed from graduate studies for academic reasons unless they were first placed on academic probation.
 Graduate candidates who have been dismissed from graduate studies normally will not be readmitted unless it is mathematically possible that they can achieve a GPA of 3.0 or above prior to completing standard degree requirements.
 Candidates who are dismissed for academic reasons may appeal their dismissal to the VPAA within ten (10) working days following receipt of their notice.
 Candidates may be dismissed for non-academic reasons relating to dispositions or violation of the Georgia Professional Standards Commission's Code of Ethics.
-A complete description may be found on the Georgia Professional Standards Commissions' website:
+A complete description may be found on the Georgia Professional Standards Commissions' website or in the department's Field Handbook.